Mendocino County Probate — What Heirs Need to Know

 Mendocino County local rules and procedures

 Ex parte guardianship orders disfavored.
-Rule 6.2 establishes that the court will not grant ex parte or emergency orders in probate guardianship cases without a strong factual showing of grave danger, emergency, or severe detriment.
-All supporting declarations must be based on personal knowledge, describe specific dates and incidents, and disclose whether the requested order will change the status quo.
+Rule 6.2 establishes that the court will not grant ex parte or emergency orders in probate guardianship cases without a strong factual showing of grave danger, emergency, or severe detriment to a party or child.
+All supporting declarations must be based on personal knowledge of the declarant — not hearsay — and must specifically describe dates of incidents with detailed factual descriptions.
+Critically, Rule 6.2(c)(3) requires parties to disclose whether the requested order will result in a change of the status quo.

 Mendocino County probate timeline